 We transform the highest quality, sustainably sourced maitake mushrooms into a powerful extract powder that is incredibly potent.
 Rich and earthy, our concentrated extract powder is ready to use, and it will add extra flavor and goodness to your drinks and foods.

 Maitake is rich in vitamins, minerals, polysaccharides, dietary fiber, and amino acids.
-It also contains beta-glucans which have displayed promising potential in recent scientific studies when it comes to preventing free radical damage and building immunity.
+Maitake mushrooms are also fat-free, low in sodium and contain zero cholesterol.

 What Makes Our Maitake Mushroom Extract Powder So Special?

 Pure: Nothing fillers or added nasties

 Ready to Use: Just add to smoothies, juices, and teas

 Packaging: Comes in a reusable, eco-friendly pouch

 We prepare the raw maitake mushroom by carefully transforming it into a potent and pure extract powder.
 During this process, we concentrate the mushroom so that the more contains ten times the amount of nutrients than the raw mushroom.
 This means that you will be able to receive ten times the goodness in each serving.

 The powder is very versatile and easy to use, and you can add it to both sweet and savory dishes.
 It blends well with soups, stocks, dips and salad dressings.
 You can also use it to upgrade your smoothies and supercharge your juices.
 Just add in 1/2 to 1 teaspoon of the powder to your drinks, and stir or blend it until it has fully dissolved.
 If you want something simple then you can simply dissolve 1 tsp of the maitake powder into warm water to create a tonic tea (try out our simple maitake chai tea recipe listed below.